• Skip to primary navigation

 Brown butter chocolate chip cookies on a metal cooling rack.

-• Brown butter.
-This takes just minutes to make on the stove!
-Note that you will need to let the butter cool after browning, which usually takes about 30 minutes to an hour.
+• Butter.
+We start with regular butter, then brown it on the stovetop (we’ll talk in more deatil about this below).
+The process only takes a few minutes, but it’s very important that you let the butter cool after browning, which usually takes about 30 minutes to an hour.
 It’s not necessary for the butter to re-solidify, but it should not feel warm to the touch.

 • Eggs.
 We need all of our ingredients to be the same temperature so they combine properly.
 This means our eggs and butter both need to be room temperature.
 I usually set my eggs out the night before I’m going to be baking.
 If you forget to set yours out, read my tip below!

 • Chocolate.
 I know I call these brown butter chocolate chip cookies, but I honestly prefer to use chopped semisweet (or even dark) chocolate bars.
-I do include instructions in the recipe for using regular chocolate chips, though!
+I include instructions in the recipe for using regular chocolate chips, if that’s your preference.

 Remember, this is just an overview of the ingredients I used and why.
 For the full recipe please scroll down to the bottom of the post!